 Constructed in 1910, the Hon Hsing Building is an early example of a distinct Chinatown architectural style: vertical proportions; four storeys high (some have only three), with one or more of the upper floors featuring recessed balconies and building-wide glazing facing the street.

-Hong Hsing Athletic Club was the first school to offer Chinese martial arts classes in Canada.
+Hon Hsing Athletic Club was the first school to offer Chinese martial arts classes in Canada.
 It is an important example of a clan-based organization offering and directing activities for young people.
-Today, the Club is a volunteer organization committed to passing Chinese culture and traditions on to the next generation of Canadian youth.
+Today, the club is a volunteer organization committed to passing Chinese culture and traditions on to the next generation of Canadian youth.